Sattor-Dev/DataAnalyze/README.md

 # DataAnalyze

-This software was developed for data analysis purpose that includes
+This software was developed for data analysis purpose that includes Basic descriptive statistics, Histogram, Boxplot, Percentile, One sample t-test, Two sample t-test